The Perfect Loaf

 Whole Grain Wheat and Spelt Pan Bread via @theperfectloaf

-At the end of bulk fermentation the dough will look slightly wet and be sticky to the touch, but it will be well risen and smoother than right after mixing (see the picture, below).
+At the end of bulk fermentation, the dough will look slightly wet and be sticky to the touch, but it will be well risen and smoother than right after mixing (see the picture, below).
 Dump the dough from the bulk container to an un-floured work surface.
 Because this recipe only makes a single, large loaf, there is no need to divide the dough.
 Gently turn it on the bench with your hand and a bench knife to coerce it into a round.

 Let the dough rest for 30 minutes, uncovered.
-Keep an eye on the dough, if it starts to spread quickly into a thin pancake, skip the remaining resting time and proceed directly to shaping.
+Keep an eye on the dough.
+If it starts to spread quickly into a thin pancake, skip the remaining resting time and proceed directly to shaping.

 7. Shape – 7:00 p.m.